oven-sh/bun/README.md

 ## Using Bun with TypeScript

 TypeScript just works.
 There's nothing to configure and nothing extra to install.
 If you import a `.ts` or `.tsx` file, Bun will transpile it into JavaScript.
-Bun will also transpile any `node_modules` containing `.ts` or `.tsx` files.
-This is powered by Bun's TypeScript transpiler.
+Bun also transpiles `node_modules` containing `.ts` or `.tsx` files.
+This is powered by Bun's TypeScript transpiler, so it's fast.

 Bun also reads `tsconfig.json`, including `baseUrl` and `paths`.